We are human inspiration.

 News & Culture

 KCRW creates culturally responsive programming that speaks to the nuanced interests and needs of the Southern California community.
-Over 100 weekly hours of original programming features nationally syndicated news and culture shows To The Point with Warren Olney (co-production with PRI), The Treatment with Elvis Mitchell, Bookworm with Michael Silverblatt, political week in review show Left, Right & Center, and The Business hosted by Kim Masters; in addition to Los Angeles-focused shows such as talk and public affairs program Which Way, L.A.? with Warren Olney, Good Food with Evan Kleiman, DnA: Design & Architecture with Frances Anderton, Art Talk with Edward Goldman and Hunter Dohojowska-Philp, among others.
+Over 100 weekly hours of original programming features nationally syndicated news and culture shows To The Point with Warren Olney (co-production with PRI), The Treatment with Elvis Mitchell, Bookworm with Michael Silverblatt, political week in review show Left, Right & Center, and The Business hosted by Kim Masters; in addition to Los Angeles-focused shows such as Good Food with Evan Kleiman, DnA: Design & Architecture with Frances Anderton, Art Talk with Edward Goldman and Hunter Dohojowska-Philp, among others.

 As Southern California's flagship NPR affiliate, KCRW airs local editions of NPR's popular morning newsmagazine Morning Edition and afternoon news show All Things Considered.
 KCRW also broadcasts American Public Media's daily business and economy program Marketplace, and PRI's global news program The World.